rgwood/ReiTunes/reitunes/SONOS_DIRECT_CONTROL.md

 Switching back to browser output only changes where future ReiTunes play actions go.
 It does not stop whatever Sonos is already doing.

+## Playback status

+ReiTunes polls the Sonos playback status every two seconds and advances the visible playhead locally while the group is playing.
+Sonos does not send status events as the playhead advances normally, so even an event-driven implementation still needs a local timer.

+Volume is polled less frequently and sent when the user releases the slider, rather than on every fractional movement.
+This avoids flooding a multi-speaker group with volume transactions.

 ## Still missing

-The first playback version deliberately leaves Sonos transport controls in the Sonos app.
 The next useful work is:

 1. Subscribe to playback, playback metadata, and session events.
-2. Reflect the actual Sonos play/pause state and playhead in ReiTunes.
-3. Add remote pause, skip, seek, and volume controls once that state stays in sync.
+2. Add remote skip and seek controls.
-4. Refresh an active Cloud Queue when the ReiTunes queue changes.
+3. Refresh an active Cloud Queue when the ReiTunes queue changes.

 The queue sends direct `mediaUrl` values, which the Cloud Queue API supports as an alternative to Sonos music object IDs.
 The media URLs do not use the Cloud Queue bearer token; that token only protects the queue metadata endpoints.